Title IX/Sexual Harassment

 The Appeal Panel will issue a decision on the appeal within 30 business days of the appeal being filed.
 The decision will include the result of the appeal (whether the appeal is granted or denied, in whole or in part), the rationale for the result, and, if the appeal is granted, any changes to the Hearing Panel's determination and/or the remedies decided on by the Appeal Panel.
 The Appeal Panel will either affirm the finding of responsibility, modify the finding, or reverse the finding.
 The Appeal Panel can also modify the sanctions from an appeal.
 The Complainant and Respondent will be simultaneously notified in writing of this decision.
 This decision is final.

-For more information on the College’s Grievance Procedures, please visit our Sexual Misconduct Policy
+For more information on the University’s Grievance Procedures, please visit our Sexual Misconduct Policy

 • Advisors